rubencadur/holbertonschool-validation/module2_task1/README.md

 ## Lifecycle

+lint:   Catch errors without the need to compile or execute the application
 build:  Compile the source code of the application to a binary
 run:    Run the application in background by executing the binary
 stop:   Stop the application